 The Curious Carolinian is a new web series that answers the questions and quirks of living in North Carolina.
-Is there something you've always wondered about our state?
-Submit your

 It starts with somebody getting in trouble.
 Doesn’t it always?
 Somebody goes out and does something not so great, something people don’t like, and before you know it, we have another rule to obey thanks to one person’s less-than-genius decision-making.

 You’d think we wouldn’t need laws like the ones that say you can’t plow your cotton field with an elephant or you shouldn’t sing off key or … But then you’d be forgetting that we humans are a weird bunch, and common sense doesn’t always come to us as quickly as we’d like it to.
 (My mom always likes to bring up the time I decided to ride my bike with my eyes closed and consequently hurtled into the neighbor’s parked car.
 She reminds me of this fact in moments when I could stand to be more compassionate.
 I remind her I was only 9 years old when it happened.)

 Weird laws fascinate us and are regularly a topic of Internet chatter, but rarely do we know the reasons for their existence.

 That phenomenon can be easily explained, says Steve Friedland, an Elon University School of Law professor.
 Many of these so-called “weird laws” we hear about are only reputed to be true.
 People can’t find an actual source, so they just get passed down as rumors.

 “The laws that feel weird today are the laws that applied to an old, agrarian society in the early 1800s, but they still may be on the books,” Friedland says.
 “Most are repealed, but some are not.”
 That is, if they exist in the first place.